A Guide to the Saltee Islands

 Another story describes how General Bagenal Harvey and John Colclough fled to the Saltee Islands after the defeat of the 1798 rebels at the Battle of Vinegar Hill.
 They hid in a cave for some time, before being discovered when soldiers noticed smoke coming from a crevice in the rocks.
 The men were captured and brought to Wexford, where they were executed.

 A rather odd tale describes a time when cattle used to be left to graze on the islands.
 One day the men went in a boat to the island and they saw a little woman in a shell.
 The little woman used to milk the cows and make butter.
-The men told the little woman they would tell and she said “You may when you will think of it.”
+The men told the little woman they would tell, and she said “you may tell, when you will think of it.”
 They never thought of it until the day she died.

-Top: the ancient stone of the Saltee Islands • Middle: the Saltee Island Ferry • Bottom: the remains of a structure
+Top: Tuatha Members on tour on the Great Saltee Island in 2024 • Middle: the Saltee Island Ferry • Bottom: a seal in the surf

 The Seabirds of The Saltee Islands